1. Media Artifact

 (Add more "Resolved" clauses if necessary.)

 What are three reasonable arguments against this proposal?

-1. The State of Michigan might not have enough money to fund for an Office, proper trainings, and a program to pay for the vaccines of those who are not insured.
+1. The State of Michigan might not have enough money to fund for an office, proper trainings, and advertisement.

-2. There might not be enough volunteers that would be interested in going through training and become vaccine agents to inform their communities about vaccines.
+2. There might not be enough volunteers that would be interested in going through trainings and become vaccine agents to inform their communities about vaccines.